Evalyn Knapp: Life and career

 Knapp started acting in silent films, her first role being in the 1929 film At the Dentist's.
 She was cast as leading lady in Smart Money in 1931, the only film starring both Edward G. Robinson and James Cagney.
 In 1932, Knapp was one of 14 girls, along with Ginger Rogers and Gloria Stuart, selected as WAMPAS Baby Stars.

 She achieved success in cliffhanger serials, which were popular at the time.
 She played the title character in the 1933 serial The Perils of Pauline.
 The same year, she starred, with top billing, alongside 26-year-old John Wayne in His Private Secretary, a light comedy in which Wayne portrays a playboy determined to win her over.
 She also appeared in Corruption that year opposite Preston Foster.
 One of her better known film roles was opposite Ken Maynard in the 1934 film In Old Santa Fe featuring Gene Autry in his first screen appearance, in which he sang with a bluegrass band.

 She worked through 1941, but her career slowed afterward.
 In 1943, she played her last role, uncredited, in Two Weeks to Live, one of the Lum and Abner films starring Chester Lauck and Norris Goff.

 Personal life

 In 1931, Knapp spent several months in the hospital after she fell from a cliff during a hike with her brother, Orville.
 Two vertebrae were fractured.

-Her brother, orchestra leader Orville Knapp, died in a plane crash while piloting the plane in 1936, smashing into the runway.
-He was 32 years old.
-He was married to film actress Gloria Grafton.

-She married Dr. George A. Snyder in 1934.
+Knapp married Dr. George A. Snyder in 1934.

-Retirement and death
+Death

-Following her retirement, she concentrated on her family.
-She and Snyder remained married until his death in 1977.
-On June 12, 1981, Knapp died of heart disease at St. Vincent's Hospital in Los Angeles, California, five days before her 75th birthday.
+Knapp died on June 12, 1981 of heart disease at St. Vincent's Hospital in Los Angeles, California, 5 days before her 75th birthday.
+Her death was not widely reported at the time.
+She was cremated and her ashes were buried at sea.